webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

 Putting the content of `helpers` into each chunk will result into its code being downloaded twice.
 By using a separate chunk this will only happen once.
 We pay the cost of an additional request, which could be considered a tradeoff.
 That's why there is a minimum size of 30kb.

-T> With the new `optimizations.splitChunks.chunks: "all"` option the same would happend for initial chunks.
-Chunks can even be shared between entrypoints and on-demand loading.

 ## Configuration

-For these people that like to have more control over this functionality, webpack provides a set of options to better fit your needs.
+For developers that want to have more control over this functionality, webpack provides a set of options to better fit your needs.

-W> If you are manually changing the split configuration, measure the impact of the changes to see and make sure there's a real benefit.
-The defaults are chosen to fit web performance best practices.
+If you are manually changing the split configuration, measure the impact of the changes to see and make sure there's a real benefit.

+W> Default configuration was chosen to fit web performance best practices but the optimum strategy for your project might defer depending on the nature of it.

 ### Configuring cache groups

-The defaults assigns all modules from `node_modules` to a cache group called `vendors` and all modules duplicated in at least 2 chunks to a cache group `default`.
+The defaults assign all modules from `node_modules` to a cache group called `vendors` and all modules duplicated in at least 2 chunks to a cache group `default`.

 A module can be assigned to multiple cache groups.
 The optimization then prefers the cache group with the higher `priority` (`priority` option) or that one that forms bigger chunks.